mbolivar/example-libmaple-project/README.txt

-To save typing, there's a shell script, make-helper.sh, that you can call which just runs the above command line, and passes any additional arguments along to make.
+To save typing, there's a shell script, make-helper.sh, that you can call which just runs the above command line, and passes any additional arguments along to make (note: it puts the build path in the directory you call it from).
 Examples:

 $ ./make-helper.sh clean
 $ ./make-helper.sh BOARD=maple_mini install